RikudouGoku/Media-Server/docs/NAS.md

 - Portainer: GUI for docker management, great tool to manage the other containers you have from creating to editing.

-- Paperless-ngx: Great tool to gather and organize your

-  > documents/mails, you can use this to automatically convert emails
-  > into documents and then store it in your NAS in a well-organized
-  > method.
-Example would be to use it to store and organize your
+- Paperless-ngx: Great tool to gather and organize your documents/mails, you can use this to automatically convert emails into documents and then store it in your NAS in a well-organized method.
+Example would be to use it to store and organize your digital receipts.
-  > digital receipts.

-- Stirling PDF: If you work with PDF files this has a TON of features

-  > for them, way too many to list so just take a look [here]([GitHub - Stirling-Tools/Stirling-PDF: #1 Locally hosted web application that allows you to perform various operations on PDF files](https://github.com/Stirling-Tools/Stirling-PDF?tab=readme-ov-file#pdf-features))
+- Stirling PDF: If you work with PDF files this has a TON of features for them, way too many to list so just take a look [here]([GitHub - Stirling-Tools/Stirling-PDF: #1 Locally hosted web application that allows you to perform various operations on PDF files](https://github.com/Stirling-Tools/Stirling-PDF?tab=readme-ov-file#pdf-features))

-- Linkwarden: Bookmark manager to collect, organize and archive

-  > webpages.
-Great for organizing your bookmarks with the help of
-  > tags and other tools as well as automatically take a screenshot,
-  > pdf or html file of the saved site for darchiving.
+- Linkwarden: Bookmark manager to collect, organize and archive webpages.
+Great for organizing your bookmarks with the help of tags and other tools as well as automatically take a screenshot, pdf or html file of the saved site for archiving.

-- Whoogle: Use Google as the search engine but no ads, JavaScript, AMP

-  > links, cookies, or IP address tracking.
+- Whoogle: Use Google as the search engine but no ads, JavaScript, AMP links, cookies, or IP address tracking.

 - Redlib: Use Reddit without tracking, ads and bloat.

-- IT-Tools: Lots of different features meant mostly for

-  > developers/IT-people but has useful features like generate random
-  > string so that you can use as passwords if you want something
-  > secure and are a bit paranoid about using free online random
-  > generators for your passwords.
+- IT-Tools: Lots of different features meant mostly for developers/IT-people but has useful features like generate random string so that you can use as passwords if you want something secure and are a bit paranoid about using free online random generators for your passwords.

 - Pairdrop: Sharing files from device to device quickly and privately.